PeterZs/SAN/README.md

+# The Source Codes will come soon before 1st June.

 # Style Aggregated Network for Facial Landmark Detection
 We provide the training and testing codes for [SAN](https://d-x-y.github.io/publication/style-aggregation-network), implemented in [PyTorch](pytorch.org).

 ## Preparation